X-ray: Discovery by Röntgen

-Röntgen discovered their medical use when he made a picture of his wife's hand on a photographic plate formed due to X-rays.
+Röntgen discovered their medical use when he made a picture of his wife Anna Bertha Ludwig's hand on a photographic plate formed due to X-rays.
 The photograph of his wife's hand was the first photograph of a human body part using X-rays.
 When she saw the picture, she said "I have seen my death."

 The discovery of X-rays generated significant interest.
 Röntgen's biographer Otto Glasser estimated that, in 1896 alone, as many as 49 essays and 1044 articles about the new rays were published.
 This was probably a conservative estimate, if one considers that nearly every paper around the world extensively reported about the new discovery, with a magazine such as Science dedicating as many as 23 articles to it in that year alone.
 Sensationalist reactions to the new discovery included publications linking the new kind of rays to occult and paranormal theories, such as telepathy.

 The name X-rays stuck, although (over Röntgen's great objections) many of his colleagues suggested calling them Röntgen rays.
 They are still referred to as such in many languages, including German, Hungarian, Ukrainian, Danish, Polish, Czech, Bulgarian, Swedish, Finnish, Portuguese, Estonian, Slovak, Slovenian, Turkish, Russian, Latvian, Lithuanian, Albanian, Japanese, Dutch, Georgian, Hebrew, Icelandic, and Norwegian.

 Röntgen received the inaugural Nobel Prize in Physics for his discovery.